gorlapraveen/The-Learning-Documentation-Project/docs/encrypt/EncryptAFile.md

         or If your frineds gives his publices in `Friend_Publice_key.gpg` you can import using following command gpg --import Friend_Publice_key.gpg

-  2. Then Verify the Keys :
+  2. Then **Verify the Keys** :

-     Verify the successful import of your friend publice key by `gpg --list-keys`, then you have you friend's `Raksi` Key.
+     Verify the successful import of your friend publice key by `gpg --list-keys`, then you have your friend's `Raksi` Key.

            pub   4096R/AB2724A8 2017-12-03
            uid                  raksi (Raksi's test ID)